SalihMezraoui/Libranova/README.md

 ### 🐳 Deployment & Containerization:
 - **Docker** to containerize backend, frontend, and database

+## Demo
+For a detailed demonstration of the application, including screenshots and an analysis of the results, please refer to the **Documentation.pdf** located in the **03-ausarbeitung** folder of this repository.
+The documentation includes visual aids in the section **"Beispiel"** for a deeper understanding of the application’s functionality and user interface.

 ## Acknowledgments

 Special thanks to my supervisor **Prof. Dr. Georg Schneider** for continuous support and academic guidance throughout the Bachelor thesis period.